ielbadisy/survalis/README.md

 - Captures non-linear feature effects and interactions via tree splits
 - Allows computation of surrogate $R^2$  to assess fidelity
 - Global importance scores (via split frequency) can be aggregated across time

+---

+### Counterfactual explanation for survival models

+The compute_counterfactual() implements a method that identifies feature changes that would increase a patient's predicted survival probability at a specified time point.
+It supports both numeric and categorical features and uses a penalized gain objective:

+- survival gain: improvement in predicted survival probability from modifying a feature.
+- change cost: size or effort of modifying the feature (absolute distance or 1 for categorical switch).
+- penalized gain = survival gain - (penalty x change cost)

+The function searches over a grid of possible feature values and selects the change that maximizes penalized gain.
+This enables actionable and interpretable "what-if" reasoning in clinical settings.